-Advanced therapy medicinal products are based on genes (gene therapy), cell (cell therapy) and tissues (tissue engineering).
-Advanced therapies offer the potential to provide therapies for the treatment of injuries, such as burns, and diseases, such as Alzheimer’s, cancer and others (see to EMA website for further information).
+Advanced therapy medicinal products (ATMPs) are based on genes (gene therapy), cells (cell therapy) and tissues (tissue engineering).
+Advanced therapies offer the potential to provide treatments for injuries, such as burns, and diseases, such as Alzheimer’s, cancer and others (see the EMA website for further information).
 They have a great potential to offer true cures.

-The EU regulatory framework was established with the entry into force of the Regulation on advanced therapies, Regulation (EC) 1394/2007, which entered into force on 30 December 2008 .
+The EU regulatory framework for such products was established with the Regulation (EC) 1394/2007, which entered into force on 30 December 2008 .